openthread/ot-ns/cli/README.md

 In a physical radio platform, most of these parameters are typically fixed.
 In a simulation, these can be changed to explore different radios or different scenarios.

-Note: To change global radio model parameters for all nodes, use the [radioparam](#radioparam) command.

 The following parameters are supported:

 * `rxsens` - 802.15.4 receiver sensitivity (dBm), in the range -126 to 126.
 For correct radio